orcodeep/CSAPP/labs/Attack/Readme.md

 # In level2:

-We overflow the buffer and overwrite the address on the stack where it normally contains an address inside `.text` which the `rip` goes to after popping that stack adddress due to `ret` in `.text`. we overwrite the `.text` address inside that stack address with the address of `buf[0]` which is a stack address itself.
+We overflow the buffer and overwrite the address on the stack where it normally contains an address inside `.text` which the `rip` goes to after popping that stack adddress due to `ret` in `.text`. we overwrite the `.text` address inside that stack address with the address of `touch2` in `.text` and then `buf[0]` which is a stack address.

-And because for this lab the stack is executable.
-If we put machine instructions inside buffer they will be executed when pointed at by `rip`.
+And because for this level the stack is executable, if we put machine instructions inside `buf` they will be executed when pointed at by `rip`.

-The address inside `.text` which marks the beginning of `touch2`, we need to put that inside the buffer too along with machine code to explicitly jump to it.
-Because if we do not the address will be just treated as data and `rip` wont know that it should now jump to that address inside `.text` section and "not" continue to execute stack addresses one by one.
+The address of `touch2`, we need to put that after the buffer first before address of `buf[0]` because that will be the top of the stack after buf[0] is popped and `rip` is inside buffer.

+And we need to encode ret inside buf so that touch2's address is popped and execution of touch2 is started.